fhirpack/fhirpack/docs/pages/contributing.md

     to record your changes in [git](https://git-scm.com).

-    > **__NOTE__** Don\'t forget to add unit tests and documentation in case your contribution adds an additional feature and is not just a bugfix.
+    > **_NOTE:_** Don\'t forget to add unit tests and documentation in case your contribution adds an additional feature and is not just a bugfix.
 Moreover, writing a [descriptive commit message](https://chris.beams.io/posts/git-commit) is highly recommended.

 6. Please check that your changes don\'t break any unit tests with: